Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/prometheus_grafana/prometheus-grafana-jenkins-monitoring-survival-kit.md

 We have the above part, that reveals our prometheus connection to the Jenkins controller.

-> The above config tells us that our prometheus tracking data for the Jenkins VM is on the `/prometheus/` path.
+> The above config tells us that our prometheus data-tracking for the Jenkins VM is on the `/prometheus/` path.
 Hence, accessing the below address, should reveal a stream of data that that verifies that our tracking is already in progress.

 ```bash
   http://jenkins-vm-public-ip:8080/prometheus/ # always ensure to add the trailing slash